Cultivate from what is around you

 Skinny Jake’s Fat Honey, Shafer, MN - honey & candles

-The backbone of Laune Bread is steadfast while the daily movements take on a whim of ease and influence.
-Heavily rooted in the idea of Brotzeit, our goal is to have bread accessible for any meal, or as a meal.
-German breads are healthy, often heavy; our breads maintain german roots without the density.
-There is a rich tradition found in every bakery, with breads that share a history with the region that encompass them.
-Our goal is to reintroduce good bread into the heart of the meal using that which is near, not far.
+The backbone of Laune Bread is steadfast while our daily endeavors reflect whimsical ease and influence.
+Heavily rooted in the traditional German idea of Brotzeit (bread time), our goal is to have bread at hand to go with any meal, or as a meal in itself.
+There is a rich tradition found in every great bakery, with breads sharing a history with the region that produces them.
+Our goal is to reintroduce good bread into the heart of the meal using ingredients and inspiration that are from near, not far.

 We do not rush our breads.
-We work in unison with the bacteria and yeast cultivated from the wheat, water, hands and air, to reflect the terroir.
+We work in concert with the bacteria and yeast cultivated from the wheat, water, air, and our hands to reflect the Minneapolis terroir.

 How to store bread:

-For best keeping qualities, we recommend keeping your bread on your counter rather than the fridge or a plastic bag.
-We place our loaves cut side down, so that the exposed crumb doesn't have exposure to air, while the crust slowly stales*.
-By using a sealed plastic bag, the crust will soften as the moisture from the bread has nowhere to go, eventually leading to a moldy loaf.
+We recommend keeping your bread uncovered on your counter rather than in the fridge or a plastic bag.
+We place our loaves cut side down, so that the crumb isn't exposed to air, while the crust slowly stales.* In a sealed plastic bag, the crust will soften, as the moisture from the bread has nowhere to go, eventually leading to a moldy loaf.

-If you don't expect to finish your loaf before it stales, slice your bread and freeze it in a plastic bag, so that toasting is ever convenient.
+If you don't expect to finish your loaf before it stales, freeze it in a plastic bag.
+Slice it first, to make toasting ever more convenient.

-*Staling has nothing to due with water loss, as bread actually only loses +/- 1% of water content as it ages.
+*Technical note: Staling has nothing to due with water loss, as bread actually only loses about 1% of water content as it ages.
 Rather, the gelatinized starch molecules form into crystalline regions, causing a tightening effect on the bread.
-By reheating it, one is temporarily disrupting the less stable regions of the chains comprising the starch molecules.
+By reheating it, you can temporarily disrupt the less stable regions of the chains comprising the starch molecules.